raspibolt/raspibolt/guide/bonus/bitcoin/electrum-wallet-desktop.md

   > ab...yz.onion.onion
   ```

-Now, execute Electrum Wallet choosing the correct way depending on your OS
+Now, execute Electrum Wallet choosing the correct way depending on your OS (replace "9050" by "9150" if you choose to run the Tor Browser)

 * **Linux**